Download PDF

 Background

 Military regimes have dominated Sudanese politics since independence from Anglo–Egyptian rule in 1956.
-In April 2019, the security services ousted longtime Islamist dictator Omar al-Bashir.
-In 2020, the U.S. removed Sudan from the State Sponsors of Terrorism List and contributed to a loan to help Sudan clear its International Monetary Fund and World Bank arrears.
-In 2021, the rivalry between the civilian and security service elements of the transitional government culminated in a coup launched by the latter.
-The oil sector has driven much of Sudan’s GDP growth, but the secession of South Sudan cost Sudan two-thirds of its oil revenue.
-Close to half of the population is at or below the poverty line and dependent on subsistence agriculture.
+In 2019, the security services ousted longtime Islamist dictator Omar al-Bashir.
+In 2021, security service elements of the transitional government launched a coup.
+In July 2022, facing brutally suppressed popular protests, the security services announced that they would allow the civilian political movement to form its own government.
+Oil has driven much of Sudan’s GDP growth, but the secession of South Sudan cost Sudan two-thirds of its oil revenue.
+Approximately half of the population is at or below the poverty line and dependent on subsistence agriculture.

 Rule of Law